+IV.
 SCHOOL OF MEDICINE FACULTY TRACKS

-Clinical faculty can be appointed to the following tracks: clinical (non-tenure), research, or education.
-Basic science faculty can be appointed to the following tracks: research or education.
-In consultation with their Chair, a clinical (non-tenure) faculty member may petition for appointment to a tenure track research/education appointment.
-The decision on this petition will be based on the achievements of the faculty member and the needs of the department.
-These must be documented in the Chair’s letter to the Dean or Dean’s Designee requesting this change in faculty status.
+Faculty can be appointed to the following tracks: clinical (non-tenure or School of Medicine SM), research (probationary/tenure), or education (probationary/tenure).
+Clinical track faculty may petition their department Chair to transfer to a tenure-track research/education appointment.
+The decision must be based on the achievements of the faculty member and the needs of the department, and must meet the requirements set forth by the Personnel Advisory Committee as any time served in the non-tenure track will now need to be reviewed as fulfilling tenure track requirements.
+If the department Chair is in support of the petition, then he/she will petition the Dean of the School of Medicine.

 Probationary tenure track-research/education faculty cannot switch from research to education or vice-versa prior to obtaining tenure.
 Tenured faculty members may petition their Chair for a change in track assignment at any time after receiving tenure, with the realization that this change may delay their promotion to the next higher rank due to the different achievement expectations for these different tracks.

+V. MID-TENURE REVIEW

+Tenure track faculty members must undergo a formal mid-tenure review.
+This should occur between 2-3 years after the initial faculty appointment.
+The faculty member submits all of the documents normally required for tenure to either the departmental personnel committee or to senior faculty members appointed by the Chair.
+Either group will evaluate the candidate’s portfolio and provide feedback in the form of a short, bullet-point report highlighting strengths and weaknesses and recommendations for improvement.
+This report will become part of the candidate’s portfolio for P&T.

 PROMOTIONS

 Promotions are not automatic but are based on merit.
 In addition to the usual criteria of performance in teaching, research/scholarly activity and service, contributions to the overall development and reputation of the School of Medicine by intramural and extramural professional activities will be considered.
 Because of the varying missions of departments within the School of Medicine, criteria for promotion/tenure must be applied with flexibility.
 However, for each individual, it is required that lesser achievement in one area be balanced by excellence in another.
 Demonstrable competence in teaching, research/scholarly activity and professional service/patient care are of paramount consideration.
 The understanding between the School of Medicine and the faculty member in regard to the distribution of effort in the areas of teaching, research and service must be a factor when various criteria are balanced.
 Evidence of scholarship should be manifested in publications or comparable communications.

+It is the policy of the School of Medicine that faculty should have had a faculty appointment at Joan C. Edwards School of Medicine at Marshall University for a minimum of two years prior to consideration for promotion.
+It is expected, but not required that a minimum of four years of teaching, research, or clinical experience at a particular level will precede promotion to the next rank.

+Part-time (less than 1.0 FTE) and Volunteer Clinical Faculty will be evaluated on their teaching, research and clinical contributions to the School of Medicine following the same guidelines expected of full-time non-tenure track faculty.

 CRITERIA FOR PROMOTION